oe0507llz/hupai-mac/README.md

 Dependencies Boostrapping:
 * ```bash install```
-* Need to install Flash Player as Plugins in Safari
+* Test by opening http://moni.51hupai.com/ in safari browser.
+If everything is displayed well, that is great.
+Otherwise, you need to follow the instruction from the webpage and install Flash Player as Plugins in Safari
 * System Preferences -> Security & Privacy -> Privacy -> Accessibility -> Click the lock to make changes -> Allow iTerm to control your computer

 How to get a floating iTerm console (iTerm should have been installed after ```bash install```)?